oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 **Scenario**

-* Any web, desktop or native application, not using OIDC to integrate with WIC.
+* A web, desktop, or native application is not using OIDC to integrate with WIC.

 * A secure middleware/business layer is available to the application, such as in 3-tiered web applications.